Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Introduction.

+\begin{remark} Some comments on possible extensions of the result: the proof exploits the fact that for a global $A$-parameter $\psi$, the restriction $\psi\mid_{SL_2(\BC)}$ is determined locally at any place.
+Here, archimedean restrictions associated to cohomological representations propagate to global and everywhere-local restrictions and induce slow rates of growth.
+But there is nothing special about infinity: similar methods could provide information about automorphic representations which belong to Arthur packets with large Arthur $SL_2$.

-The endoscopic classification was of course proved by Arthur~\cite{A} for quasisplit orthogonal and symplectic groups, and Ta\"ibi~\cite{T} extended the key result used here, namely the stable multiplicity formula, to inner forms.
-There is no doubt that nearly-identical methods should provide similar bounds for these groups.
+The endoscopic classification was of course proved by Arthur~\cite{A} for quasisplit orthogonal and symplectic groups, and Ta\"ibi~\cite{T} extended the key result used here, namely the stable multiplicity formula, to some classes of inner forms.
+It is likely the case that similar methods could be a good starting point to provide analoguous bounds for these groups.